baudisgroup/snp2pop/README.md

 ```
 Rscript --vanilla run_pop.r <parameters>
 ```
-Then you will receive in the `/results` folder under `$hostdir` your mapping results.
+Then you will obtain your mapping results in the `/results` folder under `$hostdir`.

 ### Demo Example with test data
 You need to download the `/test_SNP` folder from [here](https://github.com/baudisgroup/snp2pop/tree/master/test_SNP) and copy the absolute path as `$test_dir`.
 These 2 files are processed BAF files from GEO repository with genotyping platform "Mapping250K_Nsp".